Ota Benga: St. Louis World Fair

 The group was taken to St. Louis, Missouri, in late June 1904 without Verner, as he had been taken ill with malaria.
 The Louisiana Purchase Exposition had already begun, and the Africans immediately became the center of attention.
 Benga was particularly popular, and his name was reported variously by the press as Artiba, Autobank, Ota Bang, and Otabenga.
 He had an amiable personality, and visitors were eager to see his teeth that had been filed to sharp points in his early youth as ritual decoration.
 The Africans learned to charge for photographs and performances.
 One newspaper account promoted Benga as "the only genuine African cannibal in America", and claimed that "[his teeth were] worth the five cents he charges for showing them to visitors".

 When Verner arrived a month later, he realized the pygmies were more prisoners than performers.
 Their attempts to congregate peacefully in the forest on Sundays were thwarted by the crowds' fascination with them.
 McGee's attempts to present a "serious" scientific exhibit were also overturned.
 On July 28, 1904, the Africans performed to the crowd's preconceived notion that they were "savages", resulting in the First Illinois Regiment being called in to control the mob.
 Benga and the other Africans eventually performed in a warlike fashion, imitating Native Americans they saw at the Exhibition.
-The Apache chief Geronimo (featured as "The Human Tyger" – with special dispensation from the Department of War) grew to admire Benga, and gave him one of his arrowheads.
+The Apache leader Geronimo (featured as "The Human Tyger" – with special dispensation from the Department of War) grew to admire Benga, and gave him one of his arrowheads.